 - This composition provides higher strength to the manufacturing.

-- The modulus of elasticity is also high, which is amongst the core need for the manufacturing of engine blocks.
+- The modulus of elasticity is also high, which is among the core need for the manufacturing of engine blocks.

 - The aluminum alloys manufacture the cylinder blocks with a combined need for lightweight and redundant material.